 - If your income tax rate is likely to be lower when you make withdrawals (i.e. when you retire), then choose an RRSP.

-Although you should definitely consider taxes when making your decision, don’t forget about other factors—like your saving and spending habits.
+Although you should definitely consider taxes when making your decision, you should consider other factors too—like your saving and spending habits.

 But if you are committed to saving for retirement and want to avoid the temptation of accessing those savings earlier, an RRSP is the wise choice.
 The tax consequences of withdrawing RRSP funds can be significant, so it’s always best to leave those savings untouched until you’ve retired.
 For this reason, the inflexibility of an RRSP might be better for you even if the numbers point to a TFSA.